rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-28-ad9df8ed9081a011-trading-and-settlement-programme-for-egr-segment-for-the-period-from-03112025-to.md

 source: bse
 stocks: []
 tags:
-- egr-segment
-- settlement-schedule
-- trading-programme
 - auction-schedule
+- egr
-- electronic-gold-receipts
+- settlement
 - settlement-calendar
+- trading-operations
 title: Trading and Settlement Programme for EGR Segment for the Period from 03.11.2025 to 28.11.2025
 ---